mdrmike/sato2sailing/_posts/2019-01-03-PCISA3-Logistics.markdown

 {% assign photo1 = site.data.widget_photos[page.photo1] %}
 {% assign photo2 = site.data.widget_photos[page.photo2] %}

+<p>Much of this post is from an email from Michael H. Segerblom, Executive Director Pacific Coast Sailing Foundation, and shared on our website for convenience.
+All parents (and sailors) are encouraged to sign-up for <a href="https://groups.google.com/forum/#!forum/pcisa" target="_blank" rel="nofollow">PCISA News forum</a> to receive these types of updates directly.</p>

 {% if photo2 %}![{{ photo2.text }}]({{ photo2.url }})
 **{{ photo2.text }}**